 Virtual machine technology is also achievable with edge computing, allowing us to harness the power of snapshots and backups that are prevalent in standard server room architectures.

-Ultimately, we need to consider who will be configuring, installing and maintaining these systems at the edge.
-Edge computing is often deployed where specialist IT staff are not available, so easy to install and maintain systems in these situations are an important factor when choosing the right platform.
+We need to consider who will be configuring, installing and maintaining these systems at the edge.
+Edge computing is often deployed where specialist IT staff are not available, so easy to install and maintain systems in these situations are a crucial factor when choosing the right platform.

 Investing in edge computing is just one action you’ll need to take to transform your plant into a smart factory.